 Figure 2.
-GPS routes in Chicago, USA (left) and Joensuu, Finland (right).
-Modern extraction techniques rely merely on GPS data.
+GPS routes in Chicago, USA (left panel) and Joensuu, Finland (right panel).

 Visual methods (Figure 3) use route data to form binary images, which are processed using image-processing techniques.
 In Chen and Cheng [2008] the routes are first converted to a binary image.
 Then the image is processed by morphological operations and a thinning operation to produce an image skeleton, which represents the road network.
-Davies et al. [2006] use kernel-density estimation (KDE) to produce a density map (image) of the routes.
-This image is then blurred and a density threshold is applied to filter out parts that contain too little data.
-The outlines are extracted using a contour following algorithm, and the centrelines of these outlines are computed using the Voronoi graph.
+Davies et al. [2006] also use routes to form a binary image, which is then blurred and a density threshold is applied to filter out parts that contain too few routes.
+The outlines are extracted using a contour following algorithm, and the centre-lines of these outlines are computed using the Voronoi graph.
 These centre-lines are used to depict the underlying network.
-Biagioni and Eriksson [2012b] also use KDE, however, they apply multiple thresholds to compute a grey-scale skeleton.
-In this way, less-frequently travelled roads are also tolerated.
-More recently, Wang et al. [2015] demonstrate how Morse theory can be used to extract the road network from a KDE.